chance-murphy/national-parks-website-scraper/README.md

 <br><br>
 <h2>Grade:</h2>
 <h3>1000/1000</h3>
 I have successfully scraped the pages for the required data and also scraped the data for the state that each national site is located, which was an optional challenge.
+In addition, I also cleaned the data so that empty cells display with a N/A instead of remaining empty.
 </p>